Garrett Hampson Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to give up 53 total home runs at a clip of one per game (to rank 11th in baseball).
+- Angels pitchers combine to allow 56 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Detmers gets the start for the Angels, his ninth of the season.
-He is 0-3 with a 4.87 ERA and 53 strikeouts through 40 2/3 innings pitched.
+- Sandoval makes the start for the Angels, his 10th of the season.
+He is 3-3 with a 3.47 ERA and 34 strikeouts in 49 1/3 innings pitched.

-- The left-hander's most recent time out was on Saturday against the Minnesota Twins, when he went 5 2/3 innings, surrendering three earned runs while giving up two hits.
+- In his most recent appearance on Sunday, May 21 against the Minnesota Twins, the lefty went 4 2/3 innings, allowing three earned runs while surrendering five hits.

-- In eight games this season, the 23-year-old has amassed a 4.87 ERA and 11.7 strikeouts per nine innings, while allowing a batting average of .259 to opposing batters.
+- The 26-year-old has put together a 3.47 ERA and 6.2 strikeouts per nine innings in nine games this season, while allowing a batting average of .218 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.